-The engine intake water strainer bowl (A) remains full of water even after the rest of the engine cooling water system is drained.
-To properly winterize your boat, the strainer bowl must be removed and emptied.
+The sea strainer bowl (A) remains full of water even after the rest of the engine cooling water system is drained.
+To properly winterize your boat, the strainer must be removed and emptied.
 DO NOT lose the rubber O-ring (B) that seals the bowl to the cap.
 Clean screen (C) if required.
 If the water is not removed, the bowl can be damaged.
-A damaged strainer can cause overheating problems during the next season.
+A damaged sea strainer can cause overheating problems during the next season.